-Witness Statement of ВСҮ Support person present: Yes My name is BCY My date of birth is 1959.
-My contact details are known to the Inquiry.
-Background 2.
-My mother's name is My father's name was My family were gypsies.
-My father was an orphan when he was six years old and was also brought up in care.
-He committed suicide because of how he was treated by my mother.
-She used to falsely accuse him of bashing her and smashing up her house.
-He was sent to jail on testimonies given by my brother and sister.
-My mother made them tell lies so he'd get jailed.
-He was repeatedly sent to prison for things he didn't do.
-3. I have two brothers and a sister.
+- 2. My mother's name is A subscription of the second sec - 3.
+I have two brothers and a sister.
 I've never met my oldest brother.
-His name is I would like to meet him.
-My mother twisted his two arms and broke them.
-This was never brought to the attention of the police.
-His father allegedly took the child and ran.
-4. My other brother is called .
+His name is used in the second se - 4.
+My other brother is called Control.
 He's three years older than me.
-My sister's name is .
-I think there's just a year between her and .
-The only time I can remember living with them is when I was returned to my mother when I was about eleven.
+My sister's name is Control.
+I think there's just a year between her and Control.
+The only time I can remember living with them is when I was returned to my mother when I was about eleven. - 5.
 I was born in Aberdeen and was only with my mother for a very short time before I was put into care for the first time.
 I don't know how old I was.
 I don't remember anything before then.
 My granny told me that my mother thought I was the devil and that she used a Brillo soap pad on me and took every bit of skin off my body.

-- 6. The first children's home I lived in was at 23 Rubislaw Den North in Aberdeen.
+The first children's home I lived in was at 23 Rubislaw Den North in Aberdeen.
 I don't know how long I was there.
 I'm sure it was a sort of nursery home.
+Secondary Secondary Institutions - to be published later

-I can only remember seeing little kids there.
-I remember there was a glass conservatory at the side of the building.
-It was a happy place.
-I don't remember any trauma.
-I was then returned to my mother when I was about three years of age.
-I have gone through some of my records with my support worker Peggy Taylor and it appears that I was back with my mother from around 1963 until 1964. - 7.
-My mother was living in a caravan when I went back to her.
+Secondary Institution I was then returned to my mother when I was about three years of age.
+I have gone through some of my records with my support worker Peggy Taylor and it appears that I was back with my mother from around 1963 until 1964.

+- 7. My mother was living in a caravan when I went back to her.
 I don't know who else lived there at the time.
 I don't remember very much about the short time I was with her.
 All I know is that within about five months of being back with her, she seriously assaulted me.
 She ripped me wide open down below with her bare hands, and made fissures in my bowels by stabbing me with knitting needles.
 She also broke two of my limbs and put a large pin, like a kilt pin, though my mouth. - 8.
 I don't remember the whole incident.
-My old GP, gave me all the details from my records.
+My old GP, grant and grave me all the details from my records.
 I do remember fighting like hell with her when she tried to force my little body over her knee.
 I was squirming and screaming and trying to hit her with my hands.
 I remember how horrible, painful and gruesome it was.
 My sister, who was seven at the time, told me she was there when it happened.
 She said that the police came, and all of the older women and mothers in were going to lynch my mother. - 9.
 I think I went to the Sick Children's Hospital in Aberdeen.
 My legs were in traction for a long, long time.
 I can remember lying in bed screaming.
 I had to learn how to walk again.
 I don't know exactly how long I was in hospital.
 A social worker called Mr Slater used to come in at mealtimes to feed me, as he's the only one I would take food from.
 I do remember having a stookie on my broken arm and my dad taking me to a hospital, which I think was in Elgin, to get the stookie off.
 Because of what I'd been through, I thought they were going to cut my arm off and I remember running away screaming.